Quick Start Homeschool Curriculum Guide

 If you want to do a spelling/vocabulary program, Modern Curriculum Press or MCP is reasonably priced one.
 Grade 1, Grade 2, Grade 3, Grade 4, Grade 5, Grade 6,

 Another way to improve and learn spelling, grammar, and composition is through copywork.
 Your younger student practices copying correct sentences.
 Younger students do a little bit per day, and older students copy longer passages.
-Below are some examples of copywork books.
+Some examples of copywork books.

 Another resource I find helpful is Write Well by Rachelle Rea Cobb who was also home educated.
 She has written a blog post explaining her resource here.